Healthcare technology trends for 2023

 - Advises when we are becoming ill before we show symptoms.
 For example, last summer Fitbit claimed that their devices could identify when users started to show COVID-19 symptoms

 Knowledge is power, and big data allow the healthcare industry to form statistics and make predictions about potential health problems and crises.

 Take COVID-19, for example.
 Big data was used globally to project how regions and countries would be affected by the pandemic.
 This allowed governments to allocate resources accordingly and ensure as many people as possible received the right treatment.

 Data was also used to identify which key demographics would be most at risk.
 It enabled governments to determine which groups had to shield and which needed to receive their vaccinations first.

 An electronic health record (EHR) is another widespread application of big data.
-Patients have their own digital records that are shared not only with their doctor but with hospitals and other healthcare providers.
+Patients have their own digital records that are shared not only with their doctors but with hospitals and other healthcare providers.
 This makes it easier and quicker to find a patient’s medical history.

 Healthcare technology trend #3: Video consultations and telehealth

-According to Cisco, three out of four people feel that consultations are more productive if they are carried out over video and phone calls, rather than face to face.
+According to Cisco, three out of four people feel that consultations are more productive if they are carried out over video and phone calls, rather than face-to-face.